sgioldasis/bigdata-course-labs/coursework/Coursework.md

 Tip: The dataset is built to allow working on a single machine: **when writing the code, imagine what would happen with a dataset 100 times bigger.**

 There are four excercises and two warm-up questions.
-You are going to implement the exercises in Python using PySpark.
+You are going to implement the warm-up questions and the exercises in Python using PySpark.
 You need to submit 6 files:

 ```
 warmup_1.py